 High School Sweethearts

-In November 1998 I married the girl I’d dated throughout high school.
+This story doesn’t start with my extended unemployment.
+It begins in November 1998 when I married the girl I’d dated throughout high school.
 Three months before we got married I had enrolled in my Sophomore year of college and was living several hours away from her.
 But after 3 weeks I couldn’t stand the thought of being away for another day, so I withdrew from school and moved back home to be with her.

 A few months later we were married.
 I was just a week away from turning 22 and she was 20.

 After moving back home the plan was to get married and start creating our new life together.
 I’d gotten a full time-time job as a car salesmen.
 I’d work during the day and go to school at night.
 But being a car salesman provided a few challenges: